reframe-hpc/reframe/docs/tutorial.rst

    reframe --list-stored-testcases=now-1d:now/mean:/ -n stream_test% -E 'num_threads == 2'

-To list individual results from past tests, artificially aggregate on a unique field, e.g., `uuid`:
+To list individual results from past tests, you can aggregate on a unique field, e.g., `uuid`.
+Since the value is unique, the aggregation will just return the value:

 .. code-block:: bash
    :caption: Run in the single-node container.